artorias961/artorias961.github.io/README.md

 - npm does not provide as many features as some other package managers, such as the ability to roll back to previous versions of packages or to manage multiple package versions in the same project.

-### Pros and Cons of PM2

-**Pros of pm2:**

-- pm2 provides many useful features for managing Node.js applications in production environments, such as the ability to keep applications running in the background, automatically restart applications that crash, and manage multiple applications at the same time.
-- pm2 has a command-line interface (CLI) that is easy to use and provides many useful features, such as the ability to start, stop, and restart applications, view log output, and monitor application performance.
-- pm2 has built-in support for monitoring and logging, which makes it easy to keep track of what your applications are doing and troubleshoot any issues that may arise.

-**Cons of pm2:**

-- pm2 is not as widely used as some other process managers, such as supervisor or upstart, so there may be less community support available for it.
-- pm2 is a separate tool that needs to be installed and configured separately from your application.
-This can add an extra layer of complexity to your development and deployment process.

 ### Learning PM2